phucnguyen81/reactive-counter-control/README.md

 A feedback control system continuouly sends and receives signals from its environment.
 The system's state is influenced by not only the inputs but also the side-effects generated from its output.
 For example, when the counter is running, the side-effects are the timer ticks comming from async process.
-The ticks are directed back to the input port to update the counter's state.
+The ticks are directed back to the input port to drive the counter's state.

 Other design choices:
 -   Strict separation of logic and view